Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right company culture around ESG.

 Protecting our information assets and customer data is vital to the success of our business.

-Our Global Information Security team is led by the Global Chief Information Security Officer (GCISO), who provides oversight and guidance on the development and implementation of information security across Computershare.
-The GCISO has overall responsibility to the Board, via the CEO, for the Information Security function.
+Our information security function is supported by an information security strategy, an effective and forward-looking information security operating model and strong internal capability.
+The Global Information Security team is led by the Global Chief Information Security Officer (GCISO), who provides oversight and guidance on the overall development and implementation of the information security model across Computershare.

-Additionally, all Computershare employees have their information security responsibilities clearly defined within a comprehensive global information and cyber security framework aligned to ISO/IEC 27002.
+All Computershare employees have their information security responsibilities clearly defined within a comprehensive global information and cyber security framework aligned to ISO/IEC 27002.

 - Environment, Social and Governance Policy

-- Diversity and Inclusion Policy
+- Fairness and Culture Policy

 - Global Code of Conduct